 WORK

-His most recent book is Sir Edwin Lutyens: Britain’s Greatest Architect?, which will be published by Triglyph Books in May 2023.
+His most recent book is Sir Edwin Lutyens: Britain’s Greatest Architect?, was published by Triglyph Books in May 2023.
 Product of a lifelong engagement with the subject, it brings new insights to Lutyens’s life and work, as well as important new research.

 In 2021, The Story of the Country House (Yale University Press) provided a short narrative history based on decades of writing about country houses.
 Reviews can be seen below.